dvrzan/skymaster/docs/README.md

  <br />
  <br />

->This is a university project created by my colleague Dino Aljevic and me for an Object Oriented Modeling course.</br>
+>This is a university project created by my colleague Dino Aljevic and me for an Object Oriented Modelling course.</br>
->Check my portfolio at [dvrzan.github.io](https://dvrzan.github.io).
+>Check my portfolio at [danijelavrzan.com](https://danijelavrzan.com).

  <br />